fbpx

 • Building Maintenance and Management

 Following the completion of a construction or renovation project, a precise “as-built” building measurement is typically conducted.
-This provides a record of the final state of the building, which is crucial for ongoing maintenance, management, and future alterations.
+This provides a record of the building’s final state, which is crucial for ongoing maintenance, management, and future alterations.

 Architectural Surveys